aws-samples/aws-apigw-http-api-private--integrations/README.md

 - MaxSize: Maximum number of EC2 instances that can be launched in your ECS cluster.

-- ECSAMI: The Amazon Machine Image ID used for the cluster, leave it as the default value to get the latest AMI
+- ECSAMI: The Amazon Machine Image ID used for the cluster, leave it as the default value to get the latest AMI.

 - ECRImage: Your Amazon ECR Image URI - example: **111122223333.dkr.ecr.eu-west-2.amazonaws.com/demo-app:latest**

-- NumberOfTasks: The Number or ECS task to be deployed into your ECS Cluster
+- NumberOfTasks: The Number or ECS task to be deployed into your ECS Cluster.

-7-Next
+7-Next.

-8-For this demo only, you can then accept the defaults for Configure stack options and Advanced options
+8-For this demo only, you can then accept the defaults for Configure stack options and Advanced options.

-9-Next
+9-Next.

 10-Finally, before you create the stack, please remember to tick - "I acknowledge that AWS CloudFormation might create IAM resources."